cukarthik/CancerTreatmentCharacterization/README.md

-            runOhdsiCharacterization = TRUE,          #This flag runs the OHDSI characterization package on the cohorts to get a Table1. runTreatmentAnalysis = TRUE,              #This flag is the main analysis that characterizes treatment variation runDiagnostics = FALSE,                   #This flag runs OHDSI's CohortDiagnostics on the cohorts created packageResults = FALSE,
+            runOhdsiCharacterization = TRUE,          #This flag runs the OHDSI characterization package on the cohorts to get a Table1. runTreatmentAnalysis = TRUE,              #This flag is the main analysis that characterizes treatment variation runDiagnostics = FALSE,                   #This flag runs OHDSI's CohortDiagnostics on the cohorts created runADIAnalysis = FALSE,                   #This flag run ADI analysis.
+NOTE: only set this to true if your database has geocoded data packageResults = FALSE,
             renderMarkdown = TRUE,                    #This flag runs the treatment analysis within a RMarkdown script for each cancer and outputs the html version of the executed RMarkdown file.
                                                       # If the variable is set to FALSE, then it executes a regular R script